gojek/clickstream-android/README.md

 }
 ```
 ### Initialising
-1. In your Application class, add `CSEventVisualiserInterceptor` to Clickstream.
+1. In your Application class, add `CSEventVisualiserListener` to Clickstream.
 2. Call `CSEventVisualiserUI.initialise(this)` to initialise Event visualiser.
 ```kotlin
 class App : Application() {